 - Lake Bonney – Antartica, Victoria Land.
 Frozen lake with unique geochemistry.
 The east lobe of the lake is saturated with nitric oxide – "laughing gas" and dimethylsulfoxide.
 Another part of lake is rich with dimethylsulfide – possibly produced by microorganisms.

 Described finds of rare natural materials

 There are places in the world, where one can find such materials which are not present anywhere else on Earth – or can be found just in a few places.

 Such landmarks are included in this category – category of rare natural materials.
 There is also separate category for the most interesting gemstone finds on Earth.

-Diversity of rare natural material finds is very high and it is even hard to provide comprehensive classification of these landmarks.
+Diversity of rare natural materials and their finds is very high and it is even hard to provide comprehensive classification of these landmarks.
 Some groups though can be singled out:

 - Locations with high mineral diversity.
 In some locations complex geological history and several coincidences have led to very high mineralogical diversity.
 One of the best known is Franklin Mine in United States with more than 350 minerals present, Mont Saint-Hilaire in Canada has at least 366 minerals.